Change Your Image

 Crop And Save

-Director with an agenda, nothing more.
+Dishonest director with an agenda, nothing more.

 I live in Londonderry, New Hampshire, walking distance to where this entire Pamela Smart saga occurred.
 I also collect documentaries and have been a student of the genre for many years.
 In both areas of knowledge, this "documentary" is breathtakingly bad: it is a distortion of the evidentiary facts of the Smart case and it is an amateurish production concocted by a director hell-bent on convincing the gullible that Pamela Smart is innocent.